natan-sinigaglia/VL.Elementa/README.md

 	- ValuePolar
 	- IntegerPolarUpDown
 - New StylePresets : readymade stylesheets you can plug to your Elementa graph.
 Contribute your own!
+- AnyHovered : tells you if any widget of your graph is hovered.
+Comes with its help patch

 #### Changed/Updated
 - Changed pin names in Layout nodes. `Inherit Size From Children` and all similar names are now `Auto Size`